sCrypt-Inc/scryptTS-docs/btc-docs/how-to-write-a-contract/stateful-contract.md

 ```

 Next, we modify the `Counter` contract.
-When the `count` state increases to `10`, we hand over the state of the contract to another contract `UnCounter` for maintenance.
+When the `count` state reaches `10`, we transfer the contract's state to another contract, `UnCounter`, for maintenance.

 ```ts